Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 ---

 With 11 methods we produced 10 different outputs.

-Just to re-iterate, this is not to shame some of these libraries.
-Each one has a more or less good reason to do what they do.
+Just to be crystal clear here: this is not to shame some of these libraries.
+Each one has a good reason to do what they do.

+It emphasizes the point though, that one should be absolutely sure about the purpose and extent that a chosen sanitizer will apply to its input.
+Is it for removing dangerous things?
+Is it to scrape HTML off the string or escaping any HTML-special characters?

-However, we enter the danger zone when mixing several tools together.
-For example, look at how DOMPurify and HTML Purifier would interact in a terrible way.
+We enter the danger zone when mixing several tools together without taking a cautious look first.
+For example, look at how DOMPurify and HTML Purifier would interact in a potentially hazardous way.
 DOMPurify would remove any `<plaintext>` including its content.
 A later check for any malicious payload would be negative.

 HTML Purifier on the other hand just strips the `<plaintext>` element while its content remains on the page.
-If that content contained a malicious `<script>`, that script would suddenly be placed verbatim in the HTML code.
+If we’d trust the previous DOMPurify result, we’d be surprised by sudden new content being placed verbatim in the HTML code.

-If one library is used for input validation and another one for output quoting, this is a [cross-site scripting](https://en.wikipedia.org/wiki/Cross-site_scripting) desaster waiting to happen.
+If one library is used for input validation and another one for output quoting, this is a [cross-site scripting](https://en.wikipedia.org/wiki/Cross-site_scripting) desaster waiting to happen, unless we know _exactly_ what we’re doing.

+## Letting the Evil Sleep Again